-A 32-bit bit code containing the reason that the policy decision point failed to process the policy element.
+A 16-bit bit code containing the reason that the policy decision point failed to process the policy element.
+IANA acts as a registry for ErrorValues as described in section 8, IANA Considerations.
 Following values have been defined.

-- 1 ERROR_NO_MORE_INFO No information is available.
-2 UNSUPPORTED_CREDENTIAL_TYPE This type of credentials is not supported. - 3 INSUFFICIENT_PRIVILEGES The credentials do not have sufficient privilege. - 4 EXPIRED CREDENTIAL The credential has expired. - 5 IDENTITY_CHANGED Identity has changed.
+1 ERROR_NO_MORE_INFO UNSUPPORTED_CREDENTIAL_TYPE No information is available.
+This type of credentials is not supported.
+3 INSUFFICIENT_PRIVILEGES The credentials do not have sufficient privilege.
+4 EXPIRED_CREDENTIAL The credential has expired.
+5 IDENTITY_CHANGED Identity has changed.